What are pulmonary nodules?

 - Infections— Most infections that appear as with pulmonary nodules are relatively indolent and often not active.
 Examples include mycobacterium such as mycobacterium tuberculosis or mycobacterium avium intracellulare, and fungal infections such as aspergillosis, histoplasmosis, coccidiomycosis, and cryptococcosis.
 Inflammation related to infections often forms what is termed a granuloma.
 A granuloma is a small clump of cells that form when lung tissue becomes inflamed.
 Granulomas form when the immune system isolates substances that it considers foreign.
 Most of the time granulomas occur in the lungs, but they may also form in other parts of the body.
 They can become calcified over time, as calcium tends to collect in the healing tissue

-- Noninfectious causes of benign inflammatory lung nodules—Noninfectious disorders such as sarcoidosis, Wegener’s granulomatosis, and rheumatoid arthritis also show themselves with granulomas forming in the lungs
+- Noninfectious causes of benign inflammatory lung nodules—Noninfectious disorders such as sarcoidosis, granulomatosis with polyangiitis (GPA), and rheumatoid arthritis also show themselves with granulomas forming in the lungs

 - Neoplasms—Neoplasms are abnormal growths that may be benign or malignant.
 Types of benign neoplasms include: